getsentry/self-hosted/README.md

 1. `mkdir -p data/{sentry,postgres}` - Make our local database and sentry config directories.
     This directory is bind-mounted with postgres so you don't lose state!
+2. `docker-compose build` - Build and tag the Docker services
-2. `docker-compose run --rm web config generate-secret-key` - Generate a secret key.
+3. `docker-compose run --rm web config generate-secret-key` - Generate a secret key.
     Add it to `docker-compose.yml` in `base` as `SENTRY_SECRET_KEY`.
-3. `docker-compose run --rm web upgrade` - Build the database.
+4. `docker-compose run --rm web upgrade` - Build the database.
     Use the interactive prompts to create a user account.
-4. `docker-compose up -d` - Lift all services (detached/background mode).
+5. `docker-compose up -d` - Lift all services (detached/background mode).
-5. Access your instance at `localhost:9000`!
+6. Access your instance at `localhost:9000`!

 Note that as long as you have your database bind-mounted, you should be fine stopping and removing the containers without worry.